About VBM Sprint

 Who is the VBM Sprint for?

-Want to move from a do-it-yourself model to a build-the-asset model.
+Need to move from a founder-led model to a scalable company built as an asset.